 Our 2021 Honoree will be distinguished author

-On the evening of September 24, Fitzgerald's 125th birthday, the Festival will show "Gatsby in Connecticut," a documentary about Fitzgerald's time in Westport, Connecticut, and how it influenced The Great Gatsby.
+Starting at 6 pm on the evening of September 24, Fitzgerald's 125th birthday, the Festival will show "Gatsby in Connecticut," a documentary about Fitzgerald's time in Westport, Connecticut, and how it influenced The Great Gatsby.

 Following the film, there will be a discussion with the film's producer and Robert Williams and Fitzgerald scholar film participant Walter Raubicheck.